 National Park Kornati Islands is known as “nautical paradise,” with its 89 uninhabited islands, islets, and reefs on 300 km².
 This island group is the most rugged in the Mediterranean.
 High, kilometers long cliffs, rich flora, and fauna attracts sailors and water sportspeople from all around the world.
 Kornati are 12 NM SW from Zadar.

 The biggest island in the group is island Kornat.
 Two ACI Marinas, Piškera and Žut are on Kornat.
 To NP Kornati belongs south part of Dugi otok with Nature Park Telašćica and lake Mir.

 Sailors entering and visiting the National Park Kornati need to get a ticket.
 Entrance ticket you can buy on the spot in National Park, Online, or at Spots of commission ticket sales.
 Tickets purchased outside the park’s premises and at the webshop are cheaper than tickets purchased from the receptionists within the park’s premises.
 More details about restrictions and permissions in National Park, please read carefully on NP Kornati web.

 The viral expression for Kornati islands: “On the last day of the Creation God desired to crown His work and thus created Kornati Islands out of tears, stars and breath.”

 The most beautiful natural resources of Dugi otok are its beaches and bays.
 Where ever you turn, you will find a place for swimming.
 Fascinating blue and clear sea will attract you with its beauty.

 Dugi otok translates to “Long Island” because of its 45 km long stretched coast.
 The most famous natural attraction of the island is Nature Park “Telašćica” on the southern tip of an island which belongs to National Park Kornati.

-Beside Nature Park “Telašćica” most known attraction is lighthouse Veli Rat offering a fascinating view on surrounding villages and sea.
+Besides “Telašćica,” the most known attraction is the lighthouse Veli Rat which offers a fascinating view on surrounding villages and sea.